INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

-Linear models are easy to understand and fast to train They give us a baseline
+Linear models are easy to understand and fast to train, they give us a fair baseline

 ---